eliataylor/studies/searching/README.md

     - Tree search algorithms: `DFSSearch.ts`, `BFSSearch.ts`, etc.
 - `SearchTester.ts`: Command-line interface for running and comparing algorithms
 - `SearchHelp.ts`: Help utility with algorithm information and examples

-## Contributing

-Contributions are welcome!
-You can:

-1. Add new search algorithms
-2. Improve existing implementations
-3. Enhance the testing framework
-4. Fix bugs or improve documentation

 Please ensure your code follows the existing style and includes appropriate tests.